 The semi-open adoption experience is different for every family; however, here is a list of potential reasons or advantages that you might encounter with a semi-open adoption:

 Reduced fear – When the adoption professional facilitates ongoing communication between you and the birth mother or birth families before the birth and following the adoption, it usually helps you reduce the fears you might have about the birthmother’s intentions because you are informed about her desires.
 If you move into an open adoption fear can be further reduced with direct interaction and communication.

 Medically informed – A medical history is provided prior to the adoption; however, with a semi-open adoption, there is the potential to go through the adoption agency or attorney to seek additional medical information as things may change as the child develops.
-Another advantage if you transition into an open adoption making access to this information even easier.
+Another advantage of transitioning into an open adoption is making access to this information even easier.